 - I also have a high color tolerance: brash is beautiful!
 I am especially mad for the color gold.

-- For 25ish years, I have grown (and put up) a sizeable chunk of my food, but not in any fancy potager; just a block of raised beds built 25-plus years ago, and another block maybe eight years old.
+- For 30ish years, I have grown (and put up) a sizeable chunk of my food, but not in any fancy potager; just a block of raised beds built 30-plus years ago, and another block maybe 10 years old.

 - Birds taught me to garden—or at least my early love of them did.
 In hopes of attracting birds early on, with fruit and nectar and shelter, I inadvertently collected some really great plants that we now both enjoy.
-About 65 species of birds visit the garden each year.
+Almost 70 species of birds visit the garden each year.

 - You can visit, too.
-For 20-plus years, the garden has been open a few times each growing season as part of the Garden Conservancy Open Days national program, and for workshops and other special events.
-Upcoming dates.
+For 25ish years, except during 2020, the garden has been open a few times each growing season as part of the Garden Conservancy Open Days national program, and for workshops and other special events.

-Have a look at some scenes of the place and the creatures I share it with, and maybe plan to come visit.
+Have a look at some scenes of the place and the creatures I share it with.